asimov-modules/asimov-brightdata-module/README.md

   Google, Indeed, Instagram, LinkedIn, Walmart, X (aka Twitter), Yahoo, and YouTube.
 - Collects the raw JSON data via the Bright Data API (requires an API key).
-- Constructs a semantic knowledge graph based on the [KNOW Ontology].
+- Constructs a semantic knowledge graph based on the [KNOW] ontology.
 - Supports plain JSON output as well as [RDF] output formats such as JSON-LD, Turtle, and N-Triples.